EarthSystemDiagnostics/sedproxy/readme.md

 `sedproxy` provides a forward model for sediment archived climate proxies.
 It is based on work described in Laepple and Huybers (2013).
 A manuscript is in preparation, Dolman and Laepple (in prep.), which will more fully describe the forward model and its applications.
 Please contact Dr Andrew Dolman <<andrew.dolman@awi.de>>, or Dr Thomas Laepple <<tlaepple@awi.de>>, at the Alfred-Wegener-Institute, Helmholtz Centre for Polar and Marine Research, Germany, for more information.

-This work is supported by the BMBF funded [PalMod](https://www.palmod.de/) project.
+This work was supported by German Federal Ministry of Education and Research (BMBF) as Research for Sustainability initiative [FONA](https://www.fona.de/) through the [PalMod](https://www.palmod.de/) project (FKZ: 01LP1509C).

 ![](inst/sedproxy-shiny/www/PalMod_Logo_RGB.png)